cnshsliu/cocopad/README.md

-# COCOPAD - A Collaboration Design Pad
+# COLOBODO - A Collaboration Design Pad

 A Pad for Collaborated drawing, brain storming, design thinking and more